kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 va       true
 ```

 This time, I'm going to attempt to explain further what the output of this command tells us about binaries.
-I didn't find really information what some of the abbreviations stand for so I'll try my best list them down based on sources I found.
+I'll try my best list them down based on sources I found.

 |Term           |Explanation|
 |**arch**       |Architecture for which the binary has been assembled for.|